dusrdev/PdfTool/README.md

 Q: Will I add options?

 A: Probably not, this was made as a very simple solution to a specific client problem.
 If said client will require more features, maybe I will add them.
+If you use the application frequently and have a suggestion, contact me or create an issue and I will investigate the option/feature.

+Q: I am encountering a bug, what can I do?

+A: Best thing is to open an issue, and add as much information as possible, I will investigate the issue and attempt to fix it.
+In case it happens with sensitive information and you don't want/can't upload it here, you can contact me privately through my email: dusrdev@gmail.com. you can then be sure the information will only be available to me, I will maintain your confidentiality and remove all the data you sent me when it is no longer required to fix the issue.

 Q: I am not running windows, are there versions for other platforms?